slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ## On money management

 <!--
-> *"Money just comes to me because I know where to stand."
--- Chelsea Lazkani*
-> *"When volatility or drawdowns are large, the price contains no information."
--- Nassim Taleb*
-> *"400% up is equivalent to 80% down.
-And when you look at graphs use log scale.
-Linear is uninformative."
--- Nassim Taleb*
-> *"Gold is money.
-Everything else is credit."
--- J.P.
-Morgan*
-> *"For every dollar you spend purchasing something substantial, expect to pay a dollar in repairs, maintenance, or disposal by the end of its life."
--- Kevin Kelly*
 > *"The best investments are «buy and forget.»" (...)
 "Markets do find truth - first by moving up to the last FOMO buyer, then by moving down to the first HODLer." (...)
 "The Memorial Day we remember our unrealized gains." (...)